Updated on January 8, 2024

-Ask someone what they like about French, and they might tell you it’s the most romantic language in the world, with its melodic tones and descriptive vocabulary.
+Ask someone why learning French is worth it, and they might tell you it’s the most romantic language in the world, with its melodic tones and descriptive vocabulary.
 But… so what?
-Is that a good enough basis to learn a language?
-Are there other reasons to learn French?
+Is that a good enough reason to learn French?
 Fortunately, there are lots of benefits to learning French.
 Interested in travel, culture, or global business?
 Then knowing French might be right for you.
-Here are five compelling reasons for you to get started today.
+Here are nine compelling reasons for you to learn French.
 If you’re considering learning the language but still find yourself wondering, “Is it worth it to learn French?” you’ve come to the right place.

-You might think of French as a European language, but did you know that it’s the official language of 29 countries around the world?
-On top of European countries like France, Belgium, and Switzerland, French is also the official language of Canada, Senegal, Haiti, and more.
+You might think of French as a European language, but did you know it’s the official language of 29 French-speaking countries worldwide?
+On top of European countries like France, Belgium, and Switzerland, French is also Canada, Senegal, Haiti’s official language.
 It’s also the only language that’s taught on all five continents.
+If that’s not a good reason to learn French, then what is?

-With such widespread usage, French is clearly one of the most useful languages to learn if you want to communicate with people in other parts of the world.
+With such widespread usage, French is clearly one of the most valuable languages to learn if you want to communicate with people in other parts of the world.

 If you’re interested in learning French, chances are that you’ve thought about taking a trip to France – or even working and living there.

 France has a lot to offer visitors.
-But it can be intimidating to arrive in a foreign country when you don’t speak the language.
+But arriving in a foreign country can be intimidating when you don’t speak the language.
 Learning French means that you’ll be able to get around, start conversations with locals, and just have a more enjoyable experience.
-If you’re a complete beginner, just learning some simple phrases will help you get around.
+If you’re at a French A1 level and you are about to start learning simple French phrases will help you get around.

 And if you’re considering moving to France, you’ll definitely need to learn the language.
-To become a permanent resident, for example, you’ll need a CEFR level of A2.
+For example, you’ll need a CEFR level of A2 to become a permanent resident.

 There’s a reason France is the most-visited country in the world: People are obsessed with French culture – and rightly so.
 Apart from its fascinating history and famous landmarks, France offers some of the most beautiful films, profound literature, and delicious dishes in the world.